htool-ddm/htool_documentation/docs/source/cpp_api/basic_usage/hierarchical_compression.rst

 A script is provided `here <https://github.com/htool-ddm/htool/blob/main/tools/plot_hmatrix.py>`__ to visualize a :math:`\mathcal{H}`-matrix using this type of file, but feel free to use your own.

-Information about compression can also but accessed from a :cpp:class:`htool::HMatrix` with
+Information about compression can also be accessed from a :cpp:class:`htool::HMatrix` with

 - :cpp:func:`htool::get_tree_parameters`,
 - :cpp:func:`htool::get_hmatrix_information`,